 Treadmill Interval Workout

 Start with 3-5 minutes of dynamic stretching to help warm up your muscles and prepare them for your workout.
 Set the treadmill to a 1% incline and leave it there for the entire workout.
 Finish with 5-10 minutes of foam rolling and static stretching, which will help with muscles soreness after your workout.
 However, if you only have time to foam roll or stretch, foam rolling is the better choice for massaging the fascia buildup that can lead to sore muscles.
+I recommend this 2 in 1 Foam Roller.

 I have included three different options depending upon your level of fitness or experience with running.
 Once one level starts to feel easy, move up to the next level or increase the incline to 2% or 3%.
 If you’re trying to increase your speed and endurance, I recommend doing this workout twice a week along with one steady state cardio session at a speed that you can consistently run/walk for 3 miles or 30 minutes.
 It’s also a good idea to include two total body strength training sessions a week.